Do I need a studio monitor controller?

 recording studio console

-It’s in this context, that dry peripheral items like patchbays, switches, remotes and monitor controllers are so highly valued.
+It’s in this context, that dry peripheral items like patchbays, switches, remotes and studio monitor controllers are so highly valued.
 They are the vital, tactile link that connects all of these disparate workflows together in a simple and straightforward manner.

 While the idea of having separate control and live rooms, a 48 channel Neve console and racks and racks of coveted, colourful outboard might be a distant pipe dream for most, one simple universal workflow that we can all borrow from the world of professional studios is the gradual integration of multiple monitoring options into our playback system, and to have these options patched in and easily controlled from a single, transparent centre of operations.